 “My morning routine definitely sets the tone for my day – if I’m rushed and stressed in the morning, that will carry through my work day” – Tessa Miller

 “I don’t recommend my routine, but I do recommend evaluating your routine and developing one that supports the things you love the most” – George Foreman

 You know all those “weight loss” programs?
 All the diet books, exercise videos, “meal in a bottle” fads and the like?
 They all use the same technique to sell the benefits, and to convince your sceptical brain that their system or plan works, where others have failed for you.

 Ladies and gentlemen of the jury, I present to you exhibit A – the before picture…

-This is my before picture.
+Now this is my before picture, which I included in my morning routine book, Routine Machine.
 It was taken in a bar in Spain in 2003, when I was 25 years old.
 And what a picture of health I look – cigarette hanging out of my mouth, glazed slightly-drunken expression, and looking like I’ve been inflated with a tonne of air.

 I was around five stone overweight at this point, and this is the most unflattering photo of myself that I have from that time.
 The perfect “before” picture.

 You see, there was a “before” before this.